dubreuia/intellij-plugin-save-actions/README.md

 ## Jetbrains plugin page

-The plugin is in the [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/7642-save-actions).
+The plugin is in the [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/7642-save-actions), please take the time to [rate it](https://plugins.jetbrains.com/plugin/7642-save-actions)!

-## Rate this plugin

-Please take the time to [rate the plugin](https://plugins.jetbrains.com/plugin/7642-save-actions)!

 ## Issues